I do not teach anyone I only provide the environment in which they can learn.

 Whole - Child Approach

 Our mission, vision, and goals all center around one thing: our learners.
-We want to engage the whole child - intellectually, socially, emotionally, personally, and ethically, as well.
+We want to engage the whole child - intellectually, socially, emotionally, personally, and ethically.
 As needed, we integrate advice and feedback from an occupational therapist, certified special education teacher, reading interventionist, and certified Orton Gillingham instructor to provide a holistic, but individualized, approach to learning.

 Learning How, Not What